 Plaza de Mayo & San Telmo Market

 Begin at the foundation of the city: Plaza de Mayo.
 Visit the Casa Rosada, the Cabildo, and the Metropolitan Cathedral.
-Then travel to San Telmo, an antique cobblestone street district with a throbbing bohemian atmosphere.
+Then travel to San Telmo, an historic cobblestone street district with a throbbing bohemian atmosphere.
 What is San Telmo’s best-kept secret?
 The mysterious underground tunnels.
-Travel through the tunnel system and find the fascinating underground objects which tell the unique history of the city.
+Travel through the tunnel system and find the fascinating underground objects which tell the unique history of the Buenos Aires.

 Underground Tunnel Argentina Tour